CorrMatch: Label Propagation via Correlation Matching for Semi-Supervised Semantic Segmentation: Introduction

 \section{Introduction}

-Semantic segmentation is one of the core tasks in image processing and computer vision, which aims to provide pixel-level classification predictions for images.
-With the development of deep learning techniques, especially convolutional neural networks (CNNs)~\cite{he2016deep, pami21Res2net, xie2017aggregated, zhang2022resnest}, many significant semantic segmentation methods~\cite{long2015fully,zhao2017pyramid, chen2018encoder, guo2022segnext, ronneberger2015u} have achieved remarkable results.
+With the development of deep learning techniques, especially convolutional neural networks (CNNs)~\cite{he2016deep, pami21Res2net, xie2017aggregated, zhang2022resnest, 22PAMI-RF-Next}, many significant semantic segmentation methods~\cite{long2015fully,zhao2017pyramid, chen2018encoder, guo2022segnext, ronneberger2015u} have achieved remarkable results.
 However, methods based on deep learning often require large-scale pixel-wise annotated datasets with a massive amount of labeled images.
 Compared to the image classification and object detection tasks~\cite{deng2009imagenet,lin2014microsoft}, the accurate annotations for segmentation datasets are very expensive and time-consuming.

 Recently, many researchers have sought to address the above challenge by reducing the demand for large-scale accurately annotated data in the semantic segmentation task by presenting weakly-supervised~\cite{wei2018revisiting,21TPAMI-OAA, wang2020self, Jiang2022L2G}, semi-supervised~\cite{hong2015decoupled,hu2021semi,french2020semi, ouali2020semi}, or even unsupervised segmentation methods~\cite{hwang2019segsort, Gao22LUSS,van2021unsupervised, harb2022infoseg}.
-Among these schemes, semi-supervised semantic segmentation only requires a small amount of labeled data accompanied with a large amount of unlabeled data for training, which approaches real-world scenarios more and hence attracts the favor of more and more researchers from both academia and industry.
+Among these schemes, semi-supervised semantic segmentation only requires a small amount of labeled data accompanied by a large amount of unlabeled data for training, which approaches real-world scenarios more and hence attracts the favor of more and more researchers from academia and industry.

-In the literature of semi-supervised semantic segmentation, most works use multiple networks~\cite{hu2021semi, liu2022perturbed, xu2022semi}, self-training~\cite{ke2022three,yang2022st++,yuan2021simple}, or contrastive learning~\cite{wang2022semi, zhong2021pixel, kwon2022semi} to enforce the consistency between results from different networks or unearth connections between training samples with different views.
-These methods often require multiple networks or training stages, making the training process complicated.
-As a contrast, recent works show that a simple single-stage pipeline is sufficient for learning a strong segmentation model under the semi-supervised setting.
-A typical example should be UniMatch~\cite{yang2022revisiting}, which leverages perturbation techniques for weak-to-strong consistency learning.
+In the literature of semi-supervised semantic segmentation, most works adopt the Mean Teacher architecture~\cite{hu2021semi, liu2022perturbed, xu2022semi, jin2022semi} or self-training strategy~\cite{ke2022three,yang2022st++,yuan2021simple} to enable consistency regularization.
+As shown in \tabref{method compare}, these methods often require extra networks or training stages, complicating the training process.
+Although the recent UniMatch~\cite{yang2022revisiting} has shown that a single-stage pipeline is sufficient, it still demands multiple strong augmentation data streams.
+Unlike them, our \MyMthd{} is a simpler framework with no need for multiple networks, training stages, or strong augmentation data streams.